rapidsai/ucxx/README.md

 #### Basic Usage

 Below is an example of running a server first, followed by the client connecting to the server on the `localhost` (`127.0.0.1`).
-Both processes specify a list of parameters, which are the message size in bytes (`-s 8388608`), that allocations should be reused (`-r`), the number of iterations to perform (`-n 10`) and the progress mode (`-P polling`).
+Both processes specify a list of parameters, which are the message size in bytes (`-s 1000000000`), that allocations should be reused (`-r`), the number of iterations to perform (`-n 10`) and the progress mode (`-P polling`).

 ```
-$ UCX_TCP_CM_REUSEADDR=y ./benchmarks/ucxx_perftest -s 800000000 -r -n 10 -P polling &
+$ UCX_TCP_CM_REUSEADDR=y ./benchmarks/ucxx_perftest -s 1000000000 -r -n 10 -P polling &
-$ ./benchmarks/ucxx_perftest -s 800000000 -r -n 10 -P polling 127.0.0.1
+$ ./benchmarks/ucxx_perftest -s 1000000000 -r -n 10 -P polling 127.0.0.1
 ```

 #### CUDA Memory Support

-When built with `UCXX_ENABLE_RMM=ON`, the benchmark supports multiple CUDA memory types using the `-m` flag:
+When built with `UCXX_BENCHMARKS_ENABLE_CUDA=ON`, the benchmark supports multiple CUDA memory types using the `-m` flag:

 ```
 # Server with CUDA device memory